WiseGuru/Community-Digital-Garden-Docs/bugs-and-fixes/troubleshooting-digital-gardens.md

 {: .reminder}
 > **Protect your Domain from Spoofing**
 > Even if you don't have email connected to your domain, you should set up SPF and DMARC records for your Digital Garden.
-Check out [[Protecting your Identity and your Domain with Email Security]] for more details.
+Check out [[../customization/prevent-domain-spoofing]] for more details.

 # How to ask for Help
 If you have gone through the steps below and you're still having trouble, then reach out on the [Digital Garden Discord **Help** Channel](https://discord.gg/Z46n2RNX8e) with the following information: